11 Top-Rated Hot Springs in Oregon

 Official site: http://www.belknaphotsprings.com

-A full-service retreat and conference center, the stunning hot springs found at Breitenbush are just part of the appeal of this remote wilderness sanctuary and resort.
-Three tubs at Brietenbush, furnished with smooth river rocks, range from warm to hot and all provide great views of the surrounding forest meadows.
-One of the three tubs are specifically reserved for quiet soaking.
+Three tubs at Breitenbush range from warm to hot and are furnished with smooth river rocks, providing great views of the surrounding forest meadows.
+One of the three tubs is reserved explicitly for quiet soaking.

 Breitenbush is open for day visits, overnight stays, and multi-day retreats.
-Other relaxing and refreshing services offered by Breitenbush include wellness programs, hiking trails, massage therapy, and organic fresh meals.
+Other relaxing and refreshing services include wellness programs, hiking trails, massage therapy, and fresh organic meals.

 9. Bigelow Hot Springs, Willamette National Forest